Readers Comment. Why doesn’t the Bank of England just print the money instead of borrowing the money?

 Why is inflation such a problem?

 - Fall in value of savings.
-If people have cash savings, then inflation will erode the value of your savings. £1 million marks in 1921 was a lot.
+If people have cash savings, then inflation will erode the value of their savings. £1 million marks in 1921 was a lot.
 But, due to inflation, two years later, your savings would have become worthless.
 High inflation can also reduce the incentive to save.

 - Menu costs.
 If inflation is very high, then it becomes harder to make transactions.
 Prices frequently change.
 Firms have to spend more on changing price lists.
-In the hyperinflation of Germany, prices rose so rapidly; people used to get paid twice a day.
+In the hyperinflation of Germany, prices rose so rapidly that people used to get paid twice a day.
 If you didn’t buy bread straight away, it would become too expensive, and this is destabilising for the economy.

 - Uncertainty and confusion.
 High inflation creates uncertainty.
 Periods of high inflation discourage firms from investing and can lead to lower economic growth.